 Tuition includes all textbooks, educational materials, international residency and travel, library services, computer use, registration, and graduation fees.
-While tuition in all colleges and universities usually increases on an annual basis, it is the policy of the College to maintain the same tuition throughout the two years of the EMBA program.
+It is the policy of the College to maintain the same tuition throughout the two years of the EMBA program.
 Upon acceptance into the program, students may choose from a variety of payment plans.